1 Introduction To Digital Literacies for Online Learning

 Notice that tags start with a hashtag and contain no spaces.
 Separate words with a hyphen.

-In the next activity, you will start to unpack this term and prepare your own initial definition of digital literacy.
+In the next activity, you will start to unpack these terms and prepare your own initial definition of digital literacy.

 1.3.4 Activity: Defining Digital Literacy